 But, I don’t think I’m alone in this so I reach out to all you who are still intrigued.
 Please continue on to see if we’re meant for a journey and chase together.
 I want you all to enjoy yourself and join me on this chase for the pumpkin carriage as we douse ourselves in pink.

 I have a Masters from the University of Glasgow in Creative Writing with the big dream of making a living from my words.
 Deep inside of me I have a lot of insecurities and darkness that I want to expel.
-I hope this blog is the start with both of these wants.

 Why This Blog